-This page contains a checklist that you may consider as you decide to upgrade to the Adobe Experience Platform SDK.
+This page contains a checklist that you may consider as you decide to upgrade to the Experience Platform SDKs.

-The new Adobe Experience Platform SDK introduces the notion of a Mobile Core and constituent extensions.
+The new Experience Platform SDKs introduce the notion of a Mobile Core and constituent extensions.
 The Mobile Core contains core SDK functionality required for all implementations that require Adobe and/or third-party extensions.

 Mobile Core and extensions are configured in Launch within a mobile property.
 When published, Launch hosts this property configuration and makes it for your SDK implementation.